-The case of Fair Work Ombudsman v Longridge Pty Ltd involved the prosecution of a building company in South Australia for the underpayment of wages to its sales staff.
+The case of Fair Work Ombudsman v Longridge Pty Ltd involved the prosecution of a building company in South Australia for the underpayment of wages paid to its sales staff.

-Claims made by the Employees
+Claims made by Employees

 Pursuant to the Fair Work Act the employees were entitled to an hourly rate of pay and conditions of employment.
 The FWO and the employer provided the Court with an agreed list of details, including the actual amount of underpayment and the circumstances of employment, which included: